• Skip to primary navigation

 Why You'll Love This Pumpkin Impossible Pie

-• No crust needed-the batter forms layers as it bakes into smooth, custard-like filling with a perfect hint of pumpkin and spice!
+• No crust needed-If you don't care for the pastry, the Pumpkin Impossible Pie's batter forms layers as it bakes into smooth, custard-like filling with a perfect hint of pumpkin and spice!
 I did same crustless pumpkin recipe in this Pumpkin Casserole.

 • Uses pantry-friendly ingredients for fast prep to deliver all the cozy flavors of pumpkin pie with none of the fuss